kokal5296/BorrowBook/README.md

 ## Configuration

-Create a `.env` file in the root directory of the project and add the following environment variables:
+Modify a `.env` file in the root directory of the project and add the following environment variables:

 ```sh
 POSTGRESQL_URI="postgres://<username>:<password>@localhost:<port>/"